-When a teenager and her mother move to a little town, the girl finds that an accident happened in the house at the end of the street.
-But things get complicated when she befriends a boy who is the only survivor in the accident.
+After moving with her mother to a small town, a teenager finds that an accident happened in the house at the end of the street.
+Things get more complicated when she befriends a boy who was the only survivor of the accident.

 Kathryn Vale (Lena Olin) is a reclusive ex-movie star with a dark secret and a daughter hoping to follow in her mother's movie-star footsteps.
 When Kathryn attempts to make a career comeback, she is threatened by an anonymous blackmailer.
 The resulting events force Kathryn to confront the truth about herself and those around her.Written by

 37 of 63 people found this review helpful.

 Was this review helpful to you?